Working and Teaching Remotely (Faculty & Staff)

 Be prepared!
 It’s best to know these options will work for you before you actually need them.
 Test access to your equipment and resources at home before the need arises and contact us if you have any questions or issues.

 We temporarily have a very limited supply of computers that can be borrowed.
 If you are in need of a laptop, please send an email expressing your needs along with your supervisor's contact information to email@example.com A ticket will be opened and we can make arrangements to get you the equipment as soon as possible.

 If you do not have internet access at home, please contact Human Resources.

 Microsoft Teams combines modern online meeting technology with persistent chat (similar to Slack), file storage, and collaboration.
 The full functionality of teams is available to faculty and staff, but anyone you invite can join a Teams meeting.
 To get started you can log in to Microsoft Teams from your web browser or download the Teams app from Microsoft.

 Access Your UA Voicemail

-To temporarily redirect all calls to an extension or outside number of your choice:
+To temporarily redirect all calls to another number of your choice:

 As always, you are encouraged to setup two factor authentication to help secure your account.

-Please visit the Duo Security page to learn more and enable two factor authentication.
+Please visit the Microsoft MFA Security page to learn more and enable two factor authentication.